 - The UK government’s recommendations are that:

-- should not start before six months.
+- and not be started before six months.

 - These recommendations are in line with recommendations for exclusive breastfeeding until that time.